apache/carbondata/docs/performance-tuning.md

   ```

   **NOTE:**
   + BloomFilter can be created to enhance performance for queries with precise equal/in conditions.
-You can find more information about it in BloomFilter datamap [document](./datamap/bloomfilter-datamap-guide.md).
+You can find more information about it in BloomFilter index [document](./index/bloomfilter-index-guide.md).

 ## Configuration for Optimizing Data Loading performance for Massive Data